meih/nd027-capstone/README.md

 - `Stations`: Master table of subway stations
 - `Timetables`: Timetable data for each subway station
-- `Populations`: Population data for each
+- `Population`: Population data for each
-- `PassengerSurvey`: Daily usage statistics for each station
+- `Passengers`: Daily usage statistics for each station

 `Stations`, `Timetables`, `Poplulations` tables represents themselves as dimension tables.

-`PassengerSurvey` table is a fact table that shows daily usage of the station.
+`Passengers` table is a fact table that shows daily usage of the station.
-This table has `station_id` to join with `Stations`.

 ### Stations